Jenkins integration guide

 Screenshot_2025-04-15_at_10_22_05.png

-1. Check Use secret text(s) or file(s) in the "Environment" section
+1. In the Build Environment section, select Use secret text(s) or file(s)

-2. Input the name of the client secret that you added in the previous section as a "Variable"
+2. Enter the name of the client secret you added in the previous section as Variable

-3. Choose the credential for that client secret from the list in the "Credentials"
+3. Select the credential for that client secret from the Credentials list

 Screenshot_2025-04-15_at_16_13_13.png